FIGBERT/figbert.com/content/projects/privacy-redirect-for-safari/index.md

 +++
 title = "Privacy Redirect for Safari" date = 2021-08-14
-updated = 2022-06-14
+updated = 2022-09-22
 weight = 0
 +++

-[**Privacy Redirect for Safari**] is a web extension that automatically redirects Twitter, Reddit, YouTube, Instagram, Google Translate, Google Maps, Google Search, and Medium to alternative front-ends like [Nitter] and [Teddit].
-These front-ends provide users with ways to access the content of popular sites, without exploiting your private information.
+[**Privacy Redirect for Safari**] is a web extension that automatically redirects sites to alternative front-ends like [Nitter] and [Teddit].
+These front-ends provide users with ways to access the content of popular platforms, without exploiting your private information.
 Until now, extensions that could redirect to these front-ends were limited to users of Chrome and Firefox.
 Privacy Redirect for Safari expands this functionality to Apple's native browser.

 <!-- more -->